astelmashenko/astelmashenko.github.io/src/content/projects/project-nats.md

 Knative eventing is a broker/trigger based event driven applications support.
 It can run based on different messaging/streaming solutions like kafka, rabbitmq, nats, etc.

-I support oss [eventing-nats](https://github.com/knative-extensions/eventing-natss) extension of knative-eventing.
+I'm a maintainer of oss [eventing-nats](https://github.com/knative-extensions/eventing-natss) extension of knative-eventing.
+From it's name it is obvious it is a broker/channel implementation based on [Nats/Jetstream](https://docs.nats.io/nats-concepts/jetstream)